-Derek Kennedy, CFP®, is the president of Kennedy Wealth Management, a State of Tennessee registered investment advisory firm.
+Derek Kennedy, CFP®, is the president of Kennedy Wealth Management.

 Education.
 Derek attended the University of Virginia, where he was an All-American swimmer and earned a B.A. in Philosophy.